vjcitn/but-is-it-literate/README.md

 in a single noweb file.

-With a proper installation of noweb, the following commands generate a very lightly modified HTML version of the paper:
+With a proper installation of noweb, the following commands (issued in a clone of this repo) generate a very lightly modified HTML version of the paper:
 ```
 notangle -t8 -R"AdminMakefile" Rpack.nw > AdminMakefile
 make -f AdminMakefile Rpack.html
 ```
+I have not figured out how to escape the angle brackets needed for image inclusion.
+A simple tweak to the generated HTML includes the revised.png figure.

 The following commands create and check the package.
 ```